Engaging Asia 2017: The Role of Congress in Managing U.S. Alliances

 Ambassador Husain Haqqani

-Former Pakistan Ambassador to the U.S.
+Former Ambassador of Pakistan to the United States;

 Senior Fellow and Director, South and Central Asia, Hudson Institute

 Deputy Representative, Taipei Economic and Cultural Representative Office in the United States (TECRO)